KaushalBdrKunwar/Flight_Prediction/README.md

 Other Algorithms: Experiment with other regression algorithms such as Gradient Boosting, XGBoost, or Neural Networks.

-Deployment: Deploy the model as a web application or API for real-time predictions
+Deployment: Deploy the model as a web application or API for real-time predictions.